sarath-pm/Collection-of-CLI-Python-Programs/README.md

 # <img src="https://i.pinimg.com/originals/ca/00/60/ca0060f3414e6e20b75983acddafad53.gif" width="23"> Collection of Python Programs

-Welcome to this GitHub repository, where you can find a collection of simple Python programs.
+Welcome to this GitHub repository, where you can find a collection of CLI Python programs.

 Visit [here](https://github.com/s-a-r-a-t-h/Collection-of-Python-Programs/tree/main/Start%20your%20Python%20Journey) to begin your Python journey from scratch for free.